Wilhelm2/ErrorDetectors/README.md

 # User guide

-This section firt explains how to install the required ressources to execute the project.
+This section firt explains how to install the required resources to execute the project.
 Then it shows how to import the project in the OMNeT++ built-in IDE based on Eclipse.
 Finally, it describes how to execute the simulation on the terminal.

 ## OMNeT++ installation

 The installation of the version 5.6.1 of OMNeT++ is explained [here](https://doc.omnetpp.org/omnetpp5/InstallGuide.pdf).
-Note that OMNeT++ is not (even though mostly) retrocompatible.
+Note that OMNeT++ is not (even though mostly) retro-compatible.
 Hence, some modifications might be required when using another version of OMNeT++.
 Thus you should carefully install the version 5.6.1 of OMNeT++.